cicerakes/Game-Time-Master/README.md

 ## Feature Roadmap
 - Filter specific games and save this setting per browser.
 - Add an option to refresh and display every second.
-- Add an option to switch between 12 and 24 hour time formats.

 ## External Scripts
 `moment.js` `moment-timezone-with-data-10-year-range.min.js`